opencredo/kafka-connect-venafi/README.md

 This is filled with the minimum values required, any default values are provided by the [config definition class](./src/main/java/com/opencredo/connect/venafi/tpp/log/TppLogSourceConfig.java).
 This can also be looked at for more information on configuration, or look at the [wiki on the config definitions.](https://github.com/opencredo/kafka-connect-venafi-tpp/wiki/Config-Definitions-explained.)
 Make sure to replace the items with the <> brackets with what's needed to connect to your Venafi TPP/VEDSDK instance.
-4. Create a directory to place the JAR file in and place it there e.g. `<path-to-confluent>/share/java/kafka-connect-venafi`.
+4. Create a directory and place the JAR file in it, e.g. `<path-to-confluent>/share/java/kafka-connect-venafi`.
 5. Then call: `<path-to-confluent>/bin/confluent load venafi -d venafi.properties`

 For more information please look at the [Confluent instructions on manually installing connectors](https://docs.confluent.io/current/connect/managing/install.html#connect-install-connectors).